Introduction

 If you want to implement something similar, look at the statement below.
 You can simply copy and paste this in your test or calibration reports to help you meet the new ISO/IEC 17025 requirements.

-- PASS – Results ± expanded uncertainty within limits/specifications
+- PASS – Results ± expanded uncertainty are within limits/specifications

-- FAIL – Results ± expanded uncertainty exceeds limits/specifications”
+- FAIL – Results ± expanded uncertainty exceed limits/specifications”

-In this example, you will see how Epsilon provides statements of conformity without taking measurement uncertainty into account.
+In this example, you will see how Vaisala provides statements of conformity without taking measurement uncertainty into account.

 In the image below, you will see that their calibration reports state:

-This practice is not favored by many assessors, but you can use it if you document your decision rules properly and communicate this to your customers as part of contract review.
-If you include this information in your quotes and customers still decide to do business with you (e.g. issue a purchase order, sign a contract, etc.), they are accepting this practice.
+Again, this practice is not accepted by everyone, but you can use it if you document your decision rules properly and communicate this to your customers as part of contract review.
+If you include this information in your quotes or service agreements and customers decide to still do business with you (e.g. issue a purchase order, sign a contract, etc.), they are accepting this practice.

-Additionally, you will want to make sure that your customers are not complaining that you are not taking measurement uncertainty into account.
-If they are complaining, you may still receive a deficiency during an assessment.
+Additionally, make sure your customers are not complaining that you are not taking measurement uncertainty into account.
+If you are receiving a lot of customer complaints, you may receive a deficiency during an assessment.

 How to Implement These Decision Rules in Your Laboratory